 Have you heard about The Tablelands in Gros Morne National Park?
-An hour’s drive from Rocky Harbour, this almost Martian terrain is one of the most unique landscapes around.
-Whether you’re an avid hiker or just looking for an easy stroll, The Tablelands offers a strikingly beautiful and barren landscape on Newfoundland’s west coast.
-If you’re visiting Gros Morne, don’t miss your chance to walk on the Earth’s mantle — an inner layer thrust up through the crust around 500 million years ago.
-Don’t miss this unique and easy Gros Morne hike!
+Just an hour’s drive from Rocky Harbour, this almost Martian-looking terrain is one of the most unique landscapes in Newfoundland.
+Whether you’re an avid hiker or simply looking for an easy walk, The Tablelands delivers a striking experience along the island’s west coast.
+Visiting here means literally walking on the Earth’s mantle — an inner layer of the planet pushed up through the crust roughly 500 million years ago.
+If you’re exploring Gros Morne, here’s an easy and unforgettable hike for your list!

 Tablelands Trail in Newfoundland